tupcakes/old.practicalkungfu.net/_posts/2015-06-29-report-all-domain-controllers-in-current-domain-and-trusted-domains-with-powershell.md

 ---
 I recently had need to come up with a way to document large chunks of our active directory environment. i came up with the below script.
 It gets all direct trusts then gets domain controller information for each DC in the trusted domains.

-If a domain doesn&#8217;t have web services enabled or isn&#8217;t reachable, it just records the domain name with empty values.
+If a domain doesn't have web services enabled or isn&#8217;t reachable, it just records the domain name with empty values.

-Right now it&#8217;s gathering Domain, server name, global catalog status, IPV4 address, IPV6 address, site, OS, and service pack for all reachable DCs.
+Right now it's gathering Domain, server name, global catalog status, IPV4 address, IPV6 address, site, OS, and service pack for all reachable DCs.

-<pre class="lang:ps decode:true ">Import-Module ActiveDirectory
+{%highlight powershell %}
+Import-Module ActiveDirectory

 $report = @()
 $ADdomains = @()